top of page

 Bridging Academia and Philanthropy

-Why we need the Better World Agenda now
+Why we need a Better World Agenda and why now?

-As the world faces overwhelming and seemingly increasing challenges, the global community faces a sobering truth: despite collective ambition and significant philanthropic investment, meaningful progress on equitable development, tackling climate change, and crisis resilience has been slow and uneven.
+The global community faces a sobering truth: despite collective ambition and significant philanthropic investment, meaningful progress on equitable development, tackling climate change, and sustaining resources and biodiversity has been slow and uneven.

 1